sundyrev/django-clean-template/README.md

 See `pyproject.toml` for test configuration details.

+## Documentation

+The `docs/` directory contains comprehensive project documentation:

+- `index.md`: Overview and entry point for the documentation.

+To view or contribute to the documentation, navigate to the `docs/` directory.
+You can extend it by adding new Markdown files or updating existing ones.
+The `install.sh` script automatically creates the `docs/` directory with appropriate permissions (755 for the directory, 644 for files).

 ## Why Sockets Locally and TCP in Docker?

 - **Local (Unix Sockets)**: Faster for local setups because they communicate directly on the same machine.